Kukere: Kukere (Remix)

-The remix of "Kukere" was made available on August 20, 2012; it features vocals by D'banj and serves as the album's third single.
+The remix of "Kukere" was made available on August 20, 2012.
+It features vocals by D'banj and serves as the album's third single.
 The track reprises the original song's hook and instrumental.

 Background

 In an interview with Toolz, Iyanya said D'banj reached out to him to do the remix and that he was honored to work with the singer.
-Iyanya also stated that the remix would have a music video; however, the video was never made or published.
+Iyanya also stated that the remix would have a music video; however, the video was never made or filmed.

 Critical reception

 The remix of "Kukere" received positive reviews from music critics.
 Jaguda's Ayo Jaguda praised Iyanya for releasing "one of the biggest dance track ever made" and commended D'Tunes for "the crazy beat".
 Damilare Aiki of BellaNaija said the song "became a national anthem" after being released and that it was "a breath of fresh air".
-Demola OG of NotJustOk characterized the song as a "huge national track" and commended both Iyanya and D'banj for recording the song.
+NotJustOk's Demola Ogundele characterized the song as a "huge national track" and commended both Iyanya and D'banj for recording the song.